ramongallego/ns_DNA_ms/README.md

 # Biodiversity assessment of deep-sea benthic communities in North Atlantic and Arctic sponge grounds using sponge DNA
 Data and scripts needed to process the output of the demultiplexer for dada2 for the MiSeq run  by Arias & Gallego et al, 2023.
+DOI for this repository : https://doi.org/10.5281/zenodo.13119040

 ## How to use this repo